Academic and Progress Notice & Separation Appeal Process

 • fifty (50) percent of their attempted units have grades of withdrawal (W), incomplete (I), or no pass (NP).

-For the purpose of separation, semesters are considered consecutive based on the student’s enrollment after the deadline to drop without a "W" (withdrawal), as long as the break in enrollment does not exceed one full primary term.
+For the purpose of academic and progress pause, semesters are considered consecutive based on the student’s enrollment after the deadline to drop without a "W" (withdrawal), as long as the break in enrollment does not exceed one full primary term.
 Summer intersession is not considered a consecutive term or semester.
-Separation is recorded on the student’s permanent record.
+Academic and progress pause is recorded on the student’s permanent record.

-The Admissions and Records Office shall make a reasonable effort to notify a student of academic and progress separation in a timely manner.
+Admissions and Records shall make a reasonable effort to notify a student of academic and progress separation in a timely manner.

 Upon notification of separation, the student shall be directed to sit out for one regular semester, consult with a counselor to determine whether the reasons that led to the dismissal have been sufficiently corrected to enable improved performance and submit a new credit application upon return to the college if they sat out for two or more primary semesters.
 Information on support services and appeal procedures will be included in the notification.